 High and sustained antibodies against HPV are associated with protection against HPV- related infection and/or disease...CERVARIX® studies have demonstrated that there is a correlation between levels of anti-HPV antibodies in serum samples relative to anti-HPV antibodies in cervicovaginal secretion samples.

 Does any of that sound like absolute proof demonstrating that vaccines cause immunity for the recipient?
-The manufacturers admit here in their drug inserts that they are relying on correlations, predictions and theorized beliefs, NOT causation.
+The manufacturers admit here in their drug inserts that they are relying upon correlations, predictions and theorized beliefs, NOT causation.

 Because the studies have never established causation for anything other than antibody generation, it's important to remind you that correlation doesn't equal causation.
 The pro-vaccine shout "correlation does not equal causation," because of the correlative evidence we point to.
 Their emphasis that "correlation does not equal causation," infers that they are NOT relying upon correlations, and in fact they have causation on their side.
 That is not the case!
 Pro-vaccine advocates rely almost completely on correlative evidence, to defend their position.